j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 ## Introduction

-In this writeup I will describe the journey to finish this reverse engineering challenge trying to show my complete approach in a striped binary.
+In this writeup I will describe the journey to finish one of the challenges from Google CTF 2022 called Segfault Labyrinth in the ~~reversing engineering~~ miscellaneous category.
+The idea of this writeup is to cover mainly how to approach and understand a striped binary.

 ## Summary Information